 **Some programs have a higher requirement than this.

 RMU has approved semester abroad programs in 25 countries around the world!

 - Click here for a list of current Global Approved Programs.
-You can click on the name of the program in the left column to learn more about each option.
+The last two pages have a summary chart for quick comparison between programs.
+You can click on the name of the program in the left column of the summary chart to learn more about each option.

 Note that business majors must attend a program that is AACSB-accredited if they wish to take 3000- or 4000-level courses in their major.

 - Interest Form - submit this form to be receive emails about studying abroad.
 You will need to be signed into your RMU account for this form to work.

 - Pre-Advising Goals Form - this must be completed before your first advising meeting

 - Make an appointment with a study abroad advisor.

 - Talk to your academic advisor about your plans to study abroad, and work with them to save electives and general courses (e.g., History, Literature, Principles of _____, etc.) to take while you are abroad.